candosh/candosh/README.md

-Hi, welcome to Cindy's happy world ✌🏻
+Hi, welcome to Cindy's world ✌🏻